Kaciras/utilities/README.md

 pnpm build
 ```

 Run tests.
-Some tests are for generated bundle, you should build first.
+Some tests are for generated bundles, you should build them first.

 ```
 pnpm run test:unit